jnozzi/cocoadev.com/SiteContent/General/TooltipsTruncated.markdown

 This is somewhat a stupid question, but I hope I do get feedback on this matter.
 I'm quite new in the Cocoa development so I am not that knowledgeable on these matters.
 Why are tooltip displays truncated at times?
 Is this an OS Limitation?
 I tried searching the Apple Mailing Lists but I couldn't find any information about it.
 As far as I know, it is the OS which controls the length of the tooltip display.
-I don't know if there are any [[APIs]] available which allows the user to set the size for the tooltip.
+I don't know if there are any General/APIs available which allows the user to set the size for the tooltip.
 Thanks in advance for helping me out with my stupid question.

 ----